 Every year since 2002, Massachusetts Institute of Technology (MIT) has published its list of the ten technologies it predicts will have the greatest innovative impact long-term.

-This is the area where the team of our Chair for Sociology of Technology and Innovation, founded in 2017 at JGU, engages in research, teaching and knowledge transfer.
-Analysing social phenomena around the production, the structures and the consequences of technologies and innovations, helps to understand, describe and explain the complex dynamics in technology and innovation.
-For research, these complexity aspects require a computer-based lab research infrastructure, which supports a mix of quantitative and qualitative empirical methods combined with innovative methodological approaches from Computational Social Science such as social simulation.
+This is precisely where the Sociology of Technology and Innovation team engages in research, teaching and knowledge transfer.
+Analysing societal phenomena around the genesis, structures and consequences of technologies and innovations, enables us to understand, describe and explain the complex dynamics in technology and innovation.